nhselect/step1-training/content/user-guide/administrator/getting-promoted-to-an-administrator-role-within-the-platform/switching-applications/index.md

 > If you don't see the **Tracking System** application, contact your Clinical Centre Manager to request promotion.
 >
-> If you would like to see the appearance and content of the digitised Step 1 proficiencies, a demo can be found in your training package.
+> If you would like to see the appearance and content of the digitised Steps proficiencies, a demo can be found in your training package.